Robot Vacuums vs Regular Vacuums: Which Is Better?

 Cost is more than the price tag.
 Traditional vacuums last 8–12 years but need bags, belts, and filters.
 Robot vacuums last 4–6 years and may need new batteries or brushes.
 Robots use less electricity per session.
 Think about both costs and how long each will last.

 Robot vacuums keep getting smarter.
 Many now use AI to avoid obstacles, map multiple floors, and connect to other smart devices.
 Some start cleaning when you leave the house.
 These features appeal to tech lovers.
 A few cordless traditional vacuums now offer app connections and smart alerts, but robots lead in this area.
+Innovative designs, such as the Neato D10 with its D-shaped form factor, showcase how manufacturers are rethinking robot vacuum geometry to improve corner and edge coverage compared to traditional circular designs.

 Many people care about the environment.
 Robots use less electricity per cleaning and are quiet.
 But their batteries can be hard to recycle.
 Traditional vacuums, especially corded ones, can last longer and make less electronic waste, but they use more power.
 Think about which is greener for your home.